BeChains/frontend/README.md

 ### Low-cost and lightning-fast Ethereum L2 blockchain ⚡

 We don't want our users to pay high gas fee for just a simple generating chain statement request.
-Hence, our smart contract is deployed on [Optimism](https://www.optimism.io/), which is a Optimisitic-Rollup L2 blockchain that has low-cost and lightning-fast transaction experience.
+Hence, our smart contract is deployed on [mantle](https://rpc.testnet.mantle.xyz), which is a L2 blockchain that has low-cost and lightning-fast transaction experience.

 ### User-friendly decentralised Ethereum scaling platform 💸